Wondering how to spend one day in Avignon? You’ve come to the right place!

 End your 1 day in Avignon by heading to one of the city’s amazing restaurants.
 After dinner, take a stroll back through Old Town under the glow of the lanterns where the streets take on an even more magical atmosphere.

 Avignon has a vibrant food and drink scene, with many excellent restaurants and cafes to choose from.
-Here are a few suggestions:
+Here are a few suggestions, and if you are staying nearby like I did you might be tempted to return to try more on this list:

 - La Mirande: This Michelin-starred restaurant is located in a beautiful 18th-century mansion and features a gourmet menu that changes with the seasons.
 The setting is elegant and refined, and the food is a true culinary experience.